Their new graduate program is a game changer

 Thakur told HRD that during the hiring process it is important that leadership and talent acquisition teams are educated to ensure that the business builds a diverse workforce.

-“We encourage all the executive team and the recruiters to actively seek out applicants with different industry experiences, skill sets, backgrounds, gender identities, etc.,” said Thakur.
+“So, we encourage all the executive team and the recruiters to actively seek out applicants with different industry experiences, skill sets, backgrounds, gender identities, etc.,” said Thakur.
 “Then when the leadership team has reviews around top talent we look closely at what the diversity is like in each team.”

-“So there is real process around talent acquisition, particularly for what I would call ‘professional hires’.”
+“So, there is real process around talent acquisition, particularly for what I would call ‘professional hires’.”

 Thakur added that HPE also have a graduate program which is an important pipeline to build diversity and attract more innovative minds.